 Protein shakes are a quick and easy way to increase the amount of protein in your diet.
-But how many protein shakes a day should you actually be drinking?
+But how many should you actually be drinking?
 And how many is too many?

-First, you’ll need to work out what your daily protein intake should be.
-That’s going to depend on how much muscle you have, and the amount of training you’re doing.
+First, you’ll need to work out what your daily protein requirement is.
+That’s going to depend on how much lean muscle you have, and the amount of training you’re doing.

-A guy who weighs 225 pounds at 15% body fat, training hard for 5-6 hours each week, is going to need a lot more protein than someone weighing 50 pounds less going for the odd jog now and again.
+A guy who weighs 225 pounds at 15% body fat, doing 5-6 hours each week of heavy strength training, is going to need a lot more protein per day than someone weighing 50 pounds less going for the odd jog now and again.

-For most people wanting to maximize gains in muscle size, you’re going to need at least 0.7 grams of protein per pound, or 1.6 grams per kilogram, of bodyweight.
+For most people wanting to maximize gains in muscle size, you’re going to need at least 0.7 grams of protein per pound, or 1.6 grams of protein per kilogram of body weight.

 The number of protein shakes you should have in a day is whatever number is required to hit that daily protein target.

-Do you need more protein shakes on top of that?
+Do you need more on top of that?
 Not really.

-As long as your protein intake is distributed throughout the day (as opposed to eaten in one or two large meals), adding protein shakes to a diet that’s already providing enough protein isn’t going to speed up muscle growth.
+As long as your protein intake is distributed throughout the day (as opposed to eaten in one or two large meals), adding shakes to a diet that’s already providing an optimal protein intake isn’t going to help.

 However, let’s say that you’re getting around 100 grams of protein each day from the food you eat.
-But you’ve worked out that you need around 140 grams of protein per day, and you have neither the time nor the inclination to get those missing 40 grams from food.
+But you’ve worked out that your daily protein intake should be around 140 grams per day, and you have neither the time nor the inclination to get those missing 40 grams from food.

 In this case, drinking a protein shake or two can help you bridge the gap between what you are eating and what you should be eating.